-This statement is part of a number of initiatives begun by the leadership of Gordon-Conwell Theological Seminary in the summer of 2019.
-As a seminary rooted in sound biblical exegesis and the Lordship of Jesus Christ, we are guided in our work for racial reconciliation by this theology.
+As a seminary rooted in sound biblical exegesis and the Lordship of Jesus Christ, we are guided in our work for racial reconciliation by this statement of theology.

-Visit our page on Diversity, Hospitality & Culture to learn more about our responses to racism have included requiring diversity in course syllabi, learning outcomes related to racism, changed hiring practices and new models for partnerships as we move forward.
+Visit our page on Diversity, Hospitality & Culture to learn more about our responses to racism, which include requiring diversity in course syllabi and learning outcomes related to racism, changing hiring practices, and implementing new models for partnerships as we move forward.

 As a Christian learning community whose mission is to prepare men and women for ministry, we have a charge “to work with churches towards the maturing of students so that their experiential knowledge of God in Christ is evidenced in their character, outlook, conduct, relationships and involvement in society” (Mission Statement, Article 4).
 In this work, we are guided by the following theological understanding of diversity, inclusion and equity.
 The foundation for our understanding of diversity as an essential element in Divine unity is: creation, the Trinity, the Gospel (Luke 4:16–30), the Church’s mission (Matthew 28:16–20) and eschatology (Revelation 7:9–10).